Lou: That was an episode of Columbo, chief. They show you who the bad guy is at the beginning of each one.

-- The first case in most Ace Attorney games is one of these, with the murderer being shown for the player's benefit in the opening cutscene and then serving as the all-too-obvious Warm-Up Boss.
+- The first case of most games in the series is one of these, with the murderer being shown for the player's benefit in the opening cutscene and then serving as the all-too-obvious Warm-Up Boss.
 The most notable aversions are the third and fourth games' first cases, which are more standard whodunnits partly because in both cases the real murderer is played much more seriously and continue on to be the game's respective Big Bad even after their initial defeat.
 The fourth game's first case even serves as its Wham Episode.

 - Sometimes true nature of the guilty party is obvious when you see them for the first time, but other times they pull a U-Turn and make it someone you aren't expecting. ...Then other times, they'll know that players are expecting a U-Turn so won't give you one, instead making the real culprit the person all the evidence has been pointing to.
 All in all, the series does all three examples so sporadically that you usually can't tell if you should be looking out for the too obvious culprit, the so-completely-innocent-looking culprit, or the in-your-face culprit.